joao2arj/joao2arj/README.md

   </p>
 </h4>

-  Two years ago I decided to follow the technology way an
+  A brazilian IT student who decided to continue his passion for technology through lines of code.
+I hope in the near future to become a full stack developer.
+Get out of the comfort zone is not an option, but my obligation!

   I was an intern at HPE Automores do Brasil (Mitubishi Motor Company).
 There was the place that I learned about many skills that a developer needs to have in order to do a great job.
 I worked for 11 months with data analysis (Python with Pandas), business intelligence (Power BI) and sheets automation (VBA).